elastisys/ck8s-cluster/README.md

-The domain name will be automatically created with the name `${TF_VAR_dns_prefix}[.ops].a1ck.io` for Exoscale and `${TF_VAR_dns_prefix}[.ops].elastisys.se` for Safespring.
+The domain name will be automatically created with the name `${TF_VAR_dns_prefix}[.ops].a1ck.io` for Exoscale and `${TF_VAR_dns_prefix}[.ops].elastisys.se` for Safespring and Citycloud.
-In Exoscale we use Exoscale's own DNS features while for Safespring we use AWS.
+In Exoscale we use Exoscale's own DNS features while for Safespring and Citycloud we use AWS.

-For Safespring the domain can be changed by setting the Terraform variable `aws_dns_zone_id` to an id of another hosted zone in AWS Route 53.
+For Safespring and Citycloud the domain can be changed by setting the Terraform variable `aws_dns_zone_id` to an id of another hosted zone in AWS Route 53.